Stream-AD/MIDAS/README.md

 ## Demo

-Due the file size limitation, you need to download the dataset.
+Due to the file size limitation, you need to download the dataset manually:

-1.

-If you use Window:
-1. Download `final_dataset.csv` from the link below
+1. Download `final_dataset.csv` using the link below
-2. Move `final_dataset.csv` to `RejectMIDAS/data`
+2. Move `final_dataset.csv` to `RejectMIDAS/data/`
-3. `""`
+3. Run `RejectMIDAS/util/PreprocessData.py`, the script can detect the correct file path

+To run the demo, if you use Windows:
-4. Open a Visual Studio developer command prompt
+1. Open a Visual Studio developer command prompt
-5. `cd` to the project root `RejectMIDAS`
+2. `cd` to the project root `RejectMIDAS`
-6. `cmake -DCMAKE_BUILD_TYPE=Release -G "NMake Makefiles" -S . -B build/release`
+3. `cmake -DCMAKE_BUILD_TYPE=Release -G "NMake Makefiles" -S . -B build/release`
-7. `cmake --build build/release --target CPU_Demo`
+4. `cmake --build build/release --target CPU_Demo`
-8. `"build/release/CPU/CPU_Demo.exe"`
+5. `"build/release/CPU/CPU_Demo.exe"`

 The demo runs on the `final_dataset_processed.csv`, which has 12M records, with the relational core.

 The scores will be exported to `RejectMIDAS/temp/score.txt`, higher means more anomalous.

 `cmake` must be called at the project root to "hardcode" file paths.
-So the demo can be run from anywhere.
+So the file paths can be hardcoded into the program.

 The last step must be within quotes, so as to be regarded as a path.
+Or you can directly find it and double click.

 ## Environment